Man sitting on a lounge cuddling a white dog banner image

 • keep records of the incidents, for example, keep a diary of how often a cat comes into your garden or when you see a dog wandering on its own up the street

-• sign a Statutory Declaration of your complaint if Council asks you to
+• sign a Statutory Declaration of your complaint if we ask you to

 • be a witness if court prosecution becomes necessary.

-Outside your home you must collect your dog's droppings.
+When outside of your home, you must pick up your dog's droppings.

-Dog poo in our streets, parks and public areas is detrimental to public health and the environment.
+Dog poo in our streets, parks and public areas is harmful to public health and the environment.

-Dog faeces can end up in storm water drains and pollute our waterways and make public places significanlty less enjoyable for community members.
+Dog poo can end up in stormwater drains and pollute our waterways and make public places less enjoyable.

 You can use our map to find suitable places to exercise your dog.
 There are also signs at the entry points to beaches and exercise areas to let you know where and when you can take your dog.

-Most Eurobodalla beaches and exercise areas are designated as one of these three types of access:
+Most Eurobodalla beaches and exercise areas allow these three types of access:

 • 24-hour off-leash: dogs allowed off-leash at all times